luciferreeves/blaver/Readme.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/luciferreeves/bluffmaster/Build) ![npm](https://img.shields.io/npm/v/bluffmaster) ![NPM](https://img.shields.io/npm/l/bluffmaster) ![GitHub issues](https://img.shields.io/github/issues-raw/luciferreeves/bluffmaster) ![npm](https://img.shields.io/npm/dw/bluffmaster) ![GitHub deployments](https://img.shields.io/github/deployments/luciferreeves/bluffmaster/github-pages?label=JSDoc%20Deployment) [![Coverage Status](https://coveralls.io/repos/github/luciferreeves/bluffmaster/badge.svg?branch=master)](https://coveralls.io/github/luciferreeves/bluffmaster?branch=master)

-# BluffMaster - generate massive amounts of fake data in the browser and node.js
+# Blaver - generate massive amounts of fake data in the browser and node.js

-BluffMaster is a JavaScript library built on top of the [Faker.JS](https://github.com/marak/Faker.js) library.
+Blaver is a JavaScript library built on top of the [Faker.JS](https://github.com/marak/Faker.js) library.
 It generates massive amounts of fake data in the browser and node.js.

 Fake data is useful when building and testing our application.
-BluffMaster can generate fake data for various areas, including address, commerce, company, date, finance, image, random, or name.
+Blaver can generate fake data for various areas, including address, commerce, company, date, finance, image, random, or name.

 ## What happened to the original faker.js?

 This project was originally created and hosted at https://github.com/marak/Faker.js/ - however around 4th Jan, 2022 - the author decided to delete the repository along with the code, for unknown reasons.

-BluffMaster is a fork of the original Faker.js library.
+Blaver is a fork of the original Faker.js library.
 The original library was created by [Marak Squires](https://github.com/marak/) in 2011.
-BluffMaster aims to maintain the original library's functionality and add new features.
+Blaver aims to maintain the original library's functionality and add new features.

 You can also access unofficial Faker.js documentation at [https://fakerjsdocs.netlify.com/](https://fakerjsdocs.netlify.com/)